 This is a true story.
 The names have been changed to protect the innocent.

-I arrived at the property the next day ten minutes early.
+I showed up the next day about ten minutes early.
 The listing agent, who I will call Betty Lou, was standing in the street talking to four or five people about the house.
-I presumed they were other potential because one person had a camera taking photos of the area.
+I presumed they were other potential buyers because one person had a camera who was taking photos of the area.
 I got out my camera and started snapping photos of the house from various angles.
 I moved to the front porch and took photos of the porch and the view from the porch looking across the street.
 I framed the palm trees for best effect.

 I walked over to turn on the lamp next to the sofa.
 Then I walked toward the dining room to turn on the overhead light fixture when a female voice said "I live here!"
 Betty Lou had told me the owners were in town in our phone discussion the day before.
 She said the owners were supposed to leave by the time I arrived to take photos.
 I assumed Betty Lou got the timing incorrect and then wondered why she would send me inside when the owner was still there.